vongoetz/omnifocus-google-docs/README.md

 (1) Sign up/into Google's Developer Console: https://console.developers.google.com/

 (2) Create a project, and enable Docs and Drive APIs.
-- In project settings, for redirect URIs, setting to `localhost` for this purpose
+- In project settings, for redirect URIs, setting to `localhost` is sufficient for this purpose
 - See tutorial here: https://developers.google.com/docs/api/quickstart/python for more info

 (3) Download `credentials.json` and store in project root folder.